 Who is BPR for?

-The problem with BPR is that the larger you are, the more expensive it is to put in place.
-For example, a younger startup might undergo a pivot, that only has minimal costs to execute.
+The problem with business process reengineering is that the larger you are, the more expensive it is to put in place.
+For example, a younger startup might undergo a pivot that only has minimal costs to execute.

-Once an organization grows, it becomes both harder and expensive to reengineer its processes completely.
+Once an organization grows, it becomes harder and more expensive to reengineer its processes completely.
 But they are also the organizations that change due to more competition or unexpected marketplace shifts.

 For example, in the 1990s, telecommunication companies had to up their game.
 Faced with newer, more agile competitors equipped with better technologies, they had to offer more value to their customers.

 Lately, this trend has spread to multinational banks, fintech, biotechs, and manufacturing.
 All have benefitted by embracing business process reengineering.